Big West Conference

 The Big West Conference (BWC) is an American collegiate athletic conference whose member institutions participate in the National Collegiate Athletic Association's Division I. The conference was originally formed on July 1, 1969, as the Pacific Coast Athletic Association (PCAA), and in 1988 was renamed the Big West Conference.
 The conference stopped sponsoring college football after the 2000 season.

-Among the conference's 11 member institutions, 10 are located in California (with 9 located in Southern California alone) and one is located in Hawaii.
-All of the schools are public universities, with the California schools evenly split between the California State University and the University of California systems.
+Among the conference's 11 member institutions, 10 are located in California (nine in Southern California alone), and one is located in Hawaii (though the Hawaii member is leaving for the Mountain West Conference, effective July 1, 2026).
+All of the current schools are public universities, with the California schools evenly split between the California State University and the University of California systems.
 In addition, one affiliate member plays two sports in the BWC not sponsored by its home conference.

 History

 Pacific Coast Athletic Association

 The Big West Conference was formed in June 1968 as the Pacific Coast Athletic Association.
 The five original charter members were Fresno State, San Jose State, UC Santa Barbara, San Diego State, and Long Beach State.
 Two other schools, Cal State Los Angeles and the University of the Pacific, were also considered but they declined at that time to pursue membership.
-The newly formed conference had a number of meetings to set up its governance, which was confirmed in October 1968 on the campus of UC Santa Barbara.
+The newly formed conference had several meetings to set up its governance, which was confirmed in October 1968 on the campus of UC Santa Barbara.
 Before the league started play, Cal State Los Angeles joined as a full member and the University of the Pacific joined for football only, becoming a full member itself two years later.
 The conference itself lists July 1, 1969, as its founding date, with the seven institutions beginning conference play that fall.